Board Audit and Risk Committee

 - Reviewing compliance with internal guidelines, policies and procedures and other prescribed internal standards.

-The BARC is chaired by Mike Codling, supported by MA Board Members Ken Dean (Chairman), Ian Hammond, Dr Bob Mitchell AM and Nancy Fox AM.
+The BARC is chaired by Mike Codling, supported by MA Board Members Ian Hammond (Chairman, by invitation), Dr Bob Mitchell AM and Joanna White.
 The BARC operates under a Charter approved by the Board.

 Meetings are held quarterly.
-Attendees usually include the Board Chairperson, Chief Executive Officer, the Chief Financial Officer, General Manager Enterprise Risk and Assurance, the External Auditor KPMG and the General Counsel & Company Secretary.
+Attendees usually include the Board Chairperson, Chief Executive Officer, the Executive of Finance & Technology, General Manager Enterprise Risk and Assurance, the External Auditor KPMG and the General Counsel & Company Secretary.

 The People, Culture and Remuneration Committee is appointed by the Mission Australia Board to assist the Board in discharging its corporate governance responsibilities under the Mission Australia Board Governance Charter.

 The People, Culture and Remuneration Committee reviews the composition of the Board with the objectives that the Board is composed of directors who have the skills and experience to fulfill their obligations as directors of Mission Australia with diligence and judgment.
 The People, Culture and Remuneration Committee also makes recommendations to the Board about appropriate executive succession and remuneration policies and practices to promote Mission Australia's purpose and values and encourage appropriate risk management.

-The Committee is chaired by Debra Stirling, supported by Board Members Ken Dean (Chairman), Nancy Fox AM and Mike Codling and.
+The Committee is chaired by Debra Stirling, supported by Board Members Ian Hammond (Chairman, by invitation), Nancy Fox AM and Mike Codling.
 The People, Culture and Remuneration Committee operates under a Charter approved by the Board.

 Meetings are held every three to four months.
 Attendees usually include the Chief Executive Officer, General Counsel and Company Secretary and the Executive People and Culture.

 Service Impact Committee

 The Service Impact Committee is appointed by the Board to assist it to monitor Mission Australia’s progress in achieving its Founding Purpose as expressed in the organisational goal to end homelessness and ensure people and communities in need can thrive.